benchristel/taste/README.md

   production code.
 In my experience, this makes for more readable tests in the long run.

-## Example
+## Syntax

-Here's an example of a Taste test:
+Here's an example of a Taste test for a `repeat` function.

 ```js
 import {test, expect, is} from "taste"